Glocalized ELT: Integrating localized English lessons with game-based learning

 Adipat, S., Laksana, K., Busayanon, K., Asawasowan, A., & Adipat, B. (2021).
 Engaging students in the learning process with game-based learning: The fundamental concepts.
 International Journal of Technology in Education (IJTE), 4(3), 542-552. https://doi.org/10.46328/ijte.169

 Ahmadian, M., & Rad, S. E. (2014).
-Postmethod era and glocalized language curriculum development: Afresh burden on language teachers.
+Postmethod era and glocalized language curriculum development: A fresh burden on language teachers.
 Journal of Language Teaching and Research, 5(3), 592–598.

 Anane, C. (2024).
-Impact of a game-based tool on student engagement in a foreign language course: a three-term analysis.
-Frontiers.
-Front.
-Educ.
-9:1430729. doi: 10.3389/feduc.2024.1430729
+Impact of a game-based tool on student engagement in a foreign language course: A three-term analysis.
+Frontiers in Education, 9, Article 1430729. https://doi.org/10.3389/feduc.2024.1430729

 Barbosa, M. W., & de Ávila Rodrigues, C. (2020).
-Project Portfolio Management teaching: Contributions of a gamified approach.
-The International Journal of Management Education, 18(2), 100388. https://doi.org/10.1016/j.ijme.2020.100388
+Project portfolio management teaching: contributions of a gamified approach.
+The International Journal of Management Education, 18(2), Article 100388. https://doi.org/10.1016/j.ijme.2020.100388

 Block, D., & Cameron, D. (Eds.).
 (2002).
 Globalization and language teaching.
-London: Routledge.
+Routledge.

 Boctor, L. (2013).
-Active-learning strategies: The use of a game to reinforce learning in nursing education.
-A case study.
-Nurse education in practice, 13(2), 96-100. https://doi.org/10.1016/j.nepr.2012.07.010
+Active-learning strategies: Active-learning strategies: The use of a game to reinforce learning in nursing education: A case study.
+Nurse Education in Practice, 13(2), 96-100. https://doi.org/10.1016/j.nepr.2012.07.010

 Boghian, I., Cojocariu, V. M., Popescu, V. V., & Mata, L. (2019).
 Game-based learning: Using board games in adult education.
 Journal of Educational Sciences & Psychology, 9(1), 100-108.

 Brown, J.S., Collins, A., & Duguid, P. (1989).
 Situated cognition and the culture of learning.
-Educational Researcher, 18(1). pp. 32-42.
+Educational Researcher, 18(1), 32-42.

 Chen, C., Liu, J., & Shou, W. (2018).
 How competition in a game-based science learning environment influences students’ learning achievement, flow experience, and learning behavioral patterns.
 Journal of Educational Technology & Society, 21(2), 164-176. http://www.jstor.org/stable/26388392